 - Complete an Installation Checklist.

-- Adopt an ordinance to comply with the Pennsylvania Intergovernmental Cooperation Act
+- Adopt a resolution to comply with the Pennsylvania Intergovernmental Cooperation Act

 - Adopt the “Supplemental Participation Agreement”

 - Have each participating employee complete the enrollment form, the investment election form, and the beneficiary form.